George A. Smith

 George Albert Smith (June 26, 1817 - September 1, 1875) was an early leader in the Latter Day Saint movement.
 He served in the Quorum of the Twelve Apostles and as a member of the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Smith was a prominent leader in the settlement of many communities in southern Utah, and played a role in the chain of events preceding the Mountain Meadows Massacre on September 11, 1857.
-The city of St. George, Utah, may have been named after him.
+Smith was a prominent leader in the settlement of many communities in southern Utah, and may have played a role in the chain of events preceding the Mountain Meadows Massacre on September 11, 1857.
+The city of St. George, Utah, has been said to have been named after him.
+He is also known as Potato Saint.

 Childhood

 George A. Smith was born in Potsdam, New York, the son of John Smith and Clarissa Lyman, and was brought up in the Congregational Church.
 His first cousin was Joseph Smith, the founder of the Latter Day Saint movement.
 In September 1832, at age 15, George A. Smith was baptized into the Church of Christ, eight months after his parents had been baptized.
 The following year, John Smith and his family moved to Kirtland, Ohio, the church's new headquarters.
 There George met his cousin, Joseph, for the first time.
 In 1838, he moved with his parents and a large body of church members to the state of Missouri.